Careers360 Logo

 International students who want to make maximum use of their time can take part time jobs in Germany.
 The advantages are earning money to fund living expenses, gaining work experience, expanding professional contacts as well as understanding German culture more closely.
 An international student is permitted to work 120 full days or 240 half days in a year in part time jobs on Germany student visa.

 A full day's work in Germany is for 8 hours.
 Minimum wage in Germany is €9.82/hour.
 That is, students can earn a minimum of €9427 per year, while the minimum living expenses are €867 per year.
-However, earnings more than €450 in a month are subject tax deductions.
-Self-employment and freelance work is not permitted in Germany.
-Additional work permit is required from the Federal Employment Agency and foreigners' office to work more than this.
+However, earnings of more than €450 in a month are subject to tax deductions.
+Self-employment and freelance work are not permitted in Germany.
+An additional work permit is required from the Federal Employment Agency and the foreigners' office to work more than this.

 Part time jobs in Germany